 80% of dogs develop gum and teeth disease by the time they turn two years old.

-However, it is something that all pet owners should be aware of.
-The oral health of your doxie plays a vital role in his overall wellness level.
-If you don’t want your pooch to be part of the 80%, there are certain measures you need to observe.
+However, it is something that all pet parents should be aware of.
+The oral health of your doxie plays a vital role in their overall wellness level.
+If you don’t want your pooch to be part of the 80%, there are certain things you can do to prevent it.

 How To Take Care of Puppy Teeth